mapillary/mapillary_tools/README.md

 #### Advanced Examples

 - Process and upload all the images in directory `path/to/images` and its sub-directories for user `mapillary_user`, while skipping duplicate images.
-Here duplicate images are specified as consecutive images that are les than 0.5 meter apart according to image `GPS` and have less than 1° camera angle difference according to image direction.
+Here duplicate images are specified as consecutive images that are less than 0.5 meter apart according to image `GPS` and have less than 1° camera angle difference according to image direction.

 ```bash
 mapillary_tools process_and_upload --import_path "path/to/images" --user_name "mapillary_user" --verbose --rerun --flag_duplicates --duplicate_distance 0.5 --duplicate_angle 1 --advanced